nimitmk7/pytemplate/README.md

-# AI Conversation Client - Implementation (Gemini Version)
+# AI Conversation Client - HW4 Integration Step 1: Public API and Factory Layer (Gemini Version)

 This project implements a modular AI Conversation Client in Python.
 It connects to AI providers (now using **Google Gemini**) and manages conversation threads in a clean, scalable, and testable way.